- Little bureaucracy: Appointing an agent in Brazil does not require any formal steps.

 Do you have an agreement customised for the Brazilian legal environment?

 Companies with agents around the world frequently have standard contracts that they use to appoint distributors in different jurisdictions.
-Due to Brazil’s particular rules relating to distributorships, it is important that standard agreements be reviewed by Brazilian lawyers before they are presented to the agent.
+Due to Brazil’s particular rules relating to distributorships, it is important that distributorship agreements be reviewed by Brazilian lawyers before they are presented to the agent.

 Thus, having a well-drafted agreement customised to the Brazilian legal environment and following its terms throughout the agency relationship will go a long way to minimise the exposure of the principal to undesired risks.